yiisoft/yii2/docs/guide/db-migrations.md

             'migrationNamespaces' => [
-                'app\migrations', // Common migrations for the whole application 'module\migrations', // Migrations for the specific project's module 'migration_rbac', // Migrations for the specific extension ],
+                'app\migrations', // Common migrations for the whole application 'module\migrations', // Migrations for the specific project's module 'app\rbac', // Migrations for the specific extension ],
         ],
     ],